 This often involves considerable expense and personal sacrifice on the part of the child, of which the narcissist may seem completely oblivious.

-You may wonder why narcissistic parent rejects child?
+You may wonder why a narcissistic parent rejects their child?

 But, the narcissistic parent is a master at manipulation through punishment, threats, and withholding love in order to force compliance.
 They will often place false guilt on a child, as well as blaming, shaming, and exerting unreasonable pressure to perform.

 Unfavorable comparisons (“why can’t you be as good as your sibling?”) and emotional coercion (“if you are a good son or daughter you will do this or that for me”) are also common tactics of narcissistic parenting.

 6. Scapegoating and favoritism